Chengdu Tianfu International Circuit

 The Chengdu Tianfu International Circuit is a 3.265 km motorsport circuit located in the Tianfu New Area of Chengdu, Sichuan, China.
+It opened in 2023 as a replacement of the Chengdu Goldenport Circuit, which was active from 2007 to 2019.

 History

 The Chengdu Tianfu International Circuit opened in December 2023 when it hosted the season finale of the China Endurance Championship.
 The circuit is homologated with FIA Grade 2 status.
 It was supposed to host the fourth and penultimate round of the 2023 F4 Chinese Championship, but it was relocated to the Zhuhai International Circuit.
 It would be included in the 2024 F4 Chinese Championship, serving as the second round of the championship.